Zohran Mamdani: Early life and education

+Education

 Mamdani attended the Bank Street School for Children on the Upper West Side of Manhattan, where he successfully ran as the independent candidate in a middle school mock election, adopting a platform of "equal rights, anti-war policies that proposed spending money on education rather than the military".
 In 2003, he returned to Kampala for a year and attended school during his father's sabbatical there; his paternal grandparents and aunt still lived there and helped take care of him while his father was working on the book Good Muslim, Bad Muslim.

-In 2010, Mamdani graduated from the Bronx High School of Science in Kingsbridge Heights, where he co-founded the school's first cricket team and unsuccessfully ran for student body vice president.
+In 2010, Mamdani graduated from the Bronx High School of Science in Kingsbridge Heights, Bronx, where he co-founded the school's first cricket team and unsuccessfully ran for student body vice president.
 He also played soccer with the West Side Soccer League.

-Mamdani then attended Bowdoin College in Brunswick, Maine, where he co-founded the school's chapter of Students for Justice in Palestine.
-He was a regular contributor to the campus newspaper The Bowdoin Orient, covering politics, culture, and sports via his column titled Kwame's Column.
-In January 2014, he co-authored an op-ed in the Bangor Daily News, urging Bowdoin to join the American Studies Association's boycott of Israel and criticizing the college's president, Barry Mills.
-He graduated in 2014 with a bachelor's degree majoring in Africana studies.
+Mamdani attended Bowdoin College in Brunswick, Maine, where he co-founded the school's chapter of Students for Justice in Palestine.
+He was a regular contributor to the campus newspaper The Bowdoin Orient, covering politics, culture, and sports in his columns, "Kwame's Kolumnalu" and "Talk of the Quad".
+In January 2014, he co-authored an op-ed in the Bangor Daily News urging Bowdoin to join the American Studies Association's boycott of Israel and criticizing the college's president, Barry Mills.

+Mamdani graduated from Bowdoin in 2014 with a bachelor's degree in Africana studies.